Date of Award:

 E. Wayne Wright

 Previous investigators have indicated that low socio-economic students have difficulty experiencing success on tests heavily loaded with verbal material.
 Differences in personality characteristics between students of high and low creativity have also been found.
 The purpose of the present study was to investigate the influence of manifest needs and anxiety on creative thinking.

 The Taylor Manifest Anxiety Scale, which determines anxiety level, the Edwards Personal Preference Schedule, which measures manifest needs, and the Torrance Tests of Creative Thinking, which provides an index of creativity were administered to Spanish-American, Anglo-American, Negro, and Navaho high school students, who constituted the 1967 Upward Bound population at Utah State University.
 The total sample, composed of the four ethnic backgrounds, was administered the Torrance Tests of Creative Thinking.
 The students were ranked on the basis of their total creativity score, and high and low creativity groups were extracted at the median.
 The results indicate that Upward Bound students are significantly higher in figural than in verbal creativity.
 No significant differences between high and low creativity students were found on anxiety or manifest needs, although a negative trend between anxiety and creativity was suggested.

 Davidson, Neal A., "A Study of the Relationship Between Anxiety, Manifest Needs, and Creativity in Upward Bound Students" (1967).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5651.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .